 Instead, work toward paying for your first property in cash, and consider investing in a real estate portfolio funds as you save for your first building.

 Portfolio funds are a low-cost way to invest in real estate that allows you to learn the market and even collect dividends along the way.

 If saving cash for your first property seems daunting, consider how you might earn the extra money through a side hustle or save it by reducing your cost of living for a short time.

 As we learned in 2020, economies are not always predictable, and any type of investment carries a certain amount of risk.
 So here’s one of the most important real estate investing tips for any beginner:be careful not to risk money that you can’t afford to lose, and try to avoid going deep into debt when investing in real estate.

 9. Get to Know the Neighborhood Before You Buy

 Before you purchase any property, get to know the city and neighborhood well.

-Learn as much as you can about the property’s local market, so you can avoid making big mistakes that can cost you a fortune.
+A fundamental real estate investment tip for beginners is: Learn as much as you can about the property’s local market, so you can avoid making big mistakes that can cost you a fortune.